-In order to achieve rapid and direct benefits from the another company previously placed an ad targeting adver- 10 detailed reporting of program 31, program 31 allows the sponsor to enter new advertising contracts on line.
-If a sponsor recognizes that, for example, 25-35 year-old women tend to purchase frequently and respond to their still, forest green colored advertisements most often, program 31 allows sponsors to place that type of ad in front of the subject target market segment during a reporting cycle.
+In order to achieve rapid and direct benefits from the detailed reporting of program 31, program 31 allows the sponsor to enter new advertising contracts on line.
+If a sponsor recognizes that, for example, 25-35 year-old women tend to purchase frequently and respond to their still, code and industry description.
+Recognizing a match, pro- 40 forest green colored advertisements most often, program 31 allows sponsors to place that type of ad in front of the subject target market segment during a reporting cycle.
 Thus, program 31 enables updating of the Sponsor and Ad Objects 33 during a reporting cycle to accommodate the foregoing.

-With respect to reporting, if the reports of program 31 mation and develops demographic profiles for advertisers.
-20 show that customers respond to still advertisements more often than moving ones, bright colors more often than darker ones, graphics rather than text, large text rather than small, detailed text or square advertisements rather than bar style ones, such is relayed to the sponsors/advertisers.
+With respect to reporting, if the reports of program 31 show that customers respond to still advertisements more often than moving ones, bright colors more often than darker ones, graphics rather than text, large text rather than small, detailed text or square advertisements rather than bar style ones, such is relayed to the sponsors/advertisers

 To achieve the foregoing analysis, program 31 classifies aspects of each advertisement (see Ad Objects 33d, FIG. 5d).
 In a preferred embodiment, such classification is automatically provided by a subroutine of main routine 39.
-In turn, this allows direct user behavior analysis and psychographic
+In turn, this allows direct user behavior analysis and psychographic profiling.